jackyzha0/jackyzha0.github.io/content/thoughts/visualization.md

 - book
 ---

+> At their best, graphics are instruments for reasoning about quantitative information

-Mostly from *Envisioning Information* by Edward R. Tufte
+Mostly from the books *Envisioning Information* and *The Visual Display of Quantitative Information* by Edward R. Tufte

 ## High density visualization